 7. Urbanization and Changes in the Housing Market

-Additionally, once the headwinds settle for build-to-rent (BTR) and multifamily housing sectors, new projects will be undertaken in various metropolitan areas and low-density suburbs outside large cities as a result of significant rent growth and tight vacancies over the past few years.
-These types of projects provide an opportunity for large household appliance brands within the market as well.
+Additionally, multi-family (MF) starts have seen a rebound in 2025 in response to the low affordability of single-family homes and high new home inventory.
+It’s expected that new projects will be undertaken in various metropolitan areas and low-density suburbs outside large cities as a result of significant rent growth and tight vacancies over the past few years.
+These types of projects provide an opportunity for large household appliance brands within the market as well, and brands can capitalize on the opportunity by developing products that fit the need for compact, multifunctional devices.

 Using Custom Research to Inform Business Strategies